 });

-package provides the ability to render a React component without having to interact with a browser.
+package provides the ability to render a React component without interacting with a browser:

 import reactTestRenderer from 'react-test-renderer';